ConsumerDataStandardsAustralia/mock-data-holder-nodejs/README.md

 ## Quick Start with Docker Compose

-1. Download the Docker Compose file from this [link](https://github.com/ConsumerDataStandardsAustralia/mock-data-holder-nodejs/blob/master/docker-compose.yaml).
+1. Use the compose file in `docker/compose/docker-compose.yaml`.
-2. Download the Docker environment file from this [link](https://github.com/ConsumerDataStandardsAustralia/mock-data-holder-nodejs/blob/master/.env.docker) into the same folder.
+2. Use the matching environment file in `docker/env/.env.accc`.
-3. Open a terminal and navigate to the directory where the Docker Compose file is located.
-4. Navigate to the root directory of the repository and the run the following command to start the services defined in the Docker Compose file:
+3. Open a terminal at the repo root and run the following command:

     ```bash
-    docker-compose -f docker-compose.yaml up -d
+    docker compose -f docker/compose/docker-compose.yaml up -d
     ```

     This command will automatically pull the necessary Docker images and create the containers required for the Mock Data Holder, setting up everything you need to get started without manually handling the code repository.